jviksne/jvgores/README.md

 jvgores embeds files into a go file and provides functions for accessing their contents.

 It adds all files recursively under a path specified.
-The output file provides two functions for accessing the contents as byte slices or strings.
+The output file provides functions for accessing the contents as byte slices or strings.

 ## Installation